 In my time working in social media marketing, these are the questions I get asked the most.
 To be honest, some of the answers have changed over the years as social media marketing has become ‘pay to play’ and the landscape shifts regularly.
 Some questions have stood the test of time and these are the ones I have written about below.

-How much time will it take to manage social media within my company?
+How much time does it take to manage social media?

 While the answer to this question really depends on your objectives and the depth and breadth of your strategy as a minimum you need to have at least 15-20 hours to manage two key platforms effectively.
 This includes content curation, creation, measuring and refining your work and responding to comments.
 Of course, if you have 50k users on your site that use your channel as a customer feedback support the intensity will change compared to a small business.
 The important thing to note though is that even smaller businesses need to understand that there is a minimum entry point to participating in social media